vamtrok/ParrotOS-on-WSL2/Instructions.md

 remove the current deb and replace with the following (exercise caution as you are now trusting an unsigned source)
 `deb [trusted=yes] http://mirrors.mit.edu/parrot/ rolling main contrib non-free`

-?Parrot install again?

-Perform another update and upgrade, this should take some time as it installs all of the rolling packages
+Perform another update and upgrade, this should take some time as it starts to install the parrot base and rolling packages
 `sudo apt update && sudo apt upgrade'

 After that I went to the next step which was to install the parrot tools